-During the past year, a total of four Level 2 assessments were required to be completed for our water system in response to repeated total coliform positive sample results (see page 2 footnote d).
+system in response to repeated total coliform positive sample results (see 2019 CCR for reference).
 The GA EPD conducted these Level 2 assessments in order to identify the possible presence of sanitary defects in our distribution system and provide a review to our sampling protocols.
 Resulting from the Level 2 assessment reviews by EPD, Robins AFB completed the following actions:

 - Evaluated existing contracted private laboratory to ensure procedures and sampling bottles are not contributing to the total coliform positive sample results in the distribution system.
-As a result, Robins AFB stood up its own certified laboratory for drinking water bacteriological analysis within the 802nd MXSS. - Conducted sample collection procedures training for all personnel that collect drinking water samples using a third party training provider. • - Evaluated the Sample Site Plan to ensure sample locations are representative of the distribution system. - Ensured sampling is staggered throughout the month. - Ensured a free chlorine residual of 0.2 mg/l is in the distribution system at all times.
+As a result, Robins AFB stood up its own certified laboratory for drinking water bacteriological analysis within the 802nd MXSS. - Conducted sample collection procedures training for all personnel that collect drinking water samples using a third party training provider. - Evaluated the Sample Site Plan to ensure sample locations are representative of the distribution system. - Ensured sampling is conducted weekly. - Ensured a free chlorine residual of at least 0.2 mg/l is in the distribution system at all times.

 The Robins AFB final corrective action plan including monitoring program improvements was approved by the EPD in Sept 2019.
-Robins AFB takes its responsibilities for safe drinking water seriously and we are committed to ensuring an effective monitoring program.